Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 27 April 2025 01.32.38 UTC
+- WIB: Minggu, 27 April 2025 02.21.37 UTC
-- WITA: Minggu, 27 April 2025 02.32.38 UTC
+- WITA: Minggu, 27 April 2025 03.21.37 UTC
-- WIT: Minggu, 27 April 2025 03.32.38 UTC
+- WIT: Minggu, 27 April 2025 04.21.37 UTC

 Kutipan Inspiratif:
-"I failed in some subjects in exam, but my friend passed in all.
-Now he is an engineer in microsoft and i am the owner of microsoft."
+"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."

-Kategori: inspirational
+Kategori: nature